cometbft/knowledge-base/protocols/mempool/v0/mempool-v0.md

 3. On `CheckTx` response.
     [`mempool.CListMempool.resCbFirstTime`]

     3a.
-If tx is valid, add tx to mempool and record its sender.
+If the transaction is valid, add it to mempool and record its sender.

     3b.
-If tx is valid but mempool is full, or if tx is invalid, remove it from cache.
+If the transaction is valid but the mempool is full, or if the the transaction is invalid, then remove it from cache.

+### Query transactions in the mempool

+4. Consensus reactor reads mempool to create a proposal block.
+    [`state.BlockExecutor.CreateProposalBlock`]

+5. Get a list of unconfirmed transactions in the mempool, with a maximum number of entries.
+    [`rpc.core.mempool.unconfirmed_txs`]

 ### Update transactions in the mempool

+6. BlockExecutor updates the mempool after committing a block.
+    [`state.BlockExecutor.Commit`]

-4. Flush to ensure all async requests have completed in the ABCI app before Commit.
+    6a.
+Flush to ensure all async requests have completed in the ABCI app before commit.
         [`mempool.CListMempool.FlushAppConn`]

-5. Consensus reactor reads mempool to create a proposal block [`mempool.CListMempool.ReapMaxBytesMaxGas`]

-6. BlockExecutor updates the mempool after finalizing a block (list of txs).
+    6b.
+Call `Update` on each transaction in the block.

+7. Update the mempool.
     [`mempool.CListMempool.Update`]

-7. Update each transaction in the block.
-    [`mempool.CListMempool.Update`]

     7a.
 If a transaction is valid, put it in the cache; otherwise, remove it.

     7b.
 Remove from mempool each tx in the block.

-8. Send one `CheckTx` ABCI request to app for every transaction in the block.
+    7c.
+Send one `CheckTx` ABCI request to app for every transaction in the block.
         [`mempool.CListMempool.recheckTxs`]

-9. On `CheckTx` response, if the transaction is invalid.
+8. On `CheckTx` response, if the transaction is invalid.
     [`mempool.CListMempool.resCbRecheck`]

-    9a.
+    8a.
 Remove it from mempool.

-    9b.
+    8b.
 Remove it from cache.

 ### Propagate transactions

+9. Propagate each transaction in the mempool to all peers.
+    [`mempool.Reactor.AddPeer/broadcastTxRoutine`]

-10. Make sure the peer is up to date and get its height.
+    9a.
+Make sure the peer is up to date; then get its height.
         [`peer.Get(types.PeerStateKey).(PeerState)`]

-11. Send all transactions in the mempool to the peer, one by one.
+    9b.
+Send all transactions in the mempool to the peer, one by one.
-    [`mempool.Reactor.AddPeer/broadcastTxRoutine`]

-### Query transactions in the mempool

-12. Get a list of unconfirmed transactions in the mempool, with a maximum number of entries.
-    [`rpc.core.mempool.unconfirmed_txs`]